JenniferCrockett/AMLsubtypes_geneExpression/README.md

 * A gene that is highly active in a particular genetic subtype could be crucial to the survival of those AML cells.
 Inactivating the gene using a drug could specifically eliminate the AML cells.
 * A gene that is inactive in a particular genetic subtype be toxic to those AML cells.
 Activating the gene using a drug could specifically eliminate the AML cells.

-## App
+## Run the Shiny App

-Use the Shiny App at [https://jennifercrockett.shinyapps.io/amlsubtypes-geneexpression/](https://jennifercrockett.shinyapps.io/amlsubtypes-geneexpression/)
+Run the Shiny App at: [https://jennifercrockett.shinyapps.io/amlsubtypes-geneexpression/](https://jennifercrockett.shinyapps.io/amlsubtypes-geneexpression/)

-### Other documentation
+## Documentation

+### App source code and data

+The `AMLsubtypes-geneExpression/` directory contains:

+* `app.R` script: App source code
+* `data/` directory: Processed data that is called by the app
+* `functions.R` script: Custom functions called by the App source code and Data Preparation script
+* `load_app_data.R` script: Loads the data files from `data/` into the app environment in `app.R`
+* `rsconnect/` directory: Shiny app deployment

-#### Raw data preparation script
+### Data preparation script

-For documentation purposes, the `./data_preparation/` directory contains raw data preparation script (`Data_preparation.Rmd` and rendered HTML report), which generates the data to power the app.
+For documentation purposes, the `data_preparation/` directory contains the data preparation script (`Data_preparation.Rmd` and rendered HTML report), which generates the data that powers the app.

-The following raw data files are required to run `Data_preparation.Rmd`, if you wish to re-process the data:
+The raw data files are required to run `Data_preparation.Rmd`, if you wish to re-process the data.

+### Raw data

-* Clinical Summary: `./raw_data/beataml_wv1to4_clinical.xlsx`
+* Clinical Summary: `raw_data/beataml_wv1to4_clinical.xlsx`
-* WES/targeted Sequencing Mutation Calls: `./raw_data/beataml_wes_wv1to4_mutations_dbgap.txt`
+* WES/targeted Sequencing Mutation Calls: `raw_data/beataml_wes_wv1to4_mutations_dbgap.txt`
 * Normalized Expression: https://github.com/biodev/beataml2.0_data/raw/main/beataml_waves1to4_norm_exp_dbgap.txt
-  - This file exceeds Github's file size limit, so was not included in the `./raw_data/` directory
+  - This file exceeds Github's file size limit, so was not included in the `raw_data/` directory
-  - It can be downloaded via the provided link, to the `./raw_data/` directory in your clone of the repository
+  - It can be downloaded via the provided link, to the `raw_data/` directory in your clone of the repository